How many words should my child have?

 In this week’s post I’ll teach you:

-By the end my hope is that you’ll feel a little more confident in answering the question behind the how many words question: Is my child on track?
+By the end my hope is that you’ll feel a little more confident in answering the question behind the how many words question: Is my child on track? and what you can do to support them at home.

 To help you keep track of your child’s vocabulary size, we created the free Vocabulary Checklist.
 I am including it here in case you haven’t already downloaded a copy.